NOAA-EMC/NCEPLIBS-nemsio/README.md

 - `mkgfsnemsioctl` - create GrADS ctl file to read nemsio data in GrADS

 ### Testing
 `ctest` is used to read a test file.
-More tests will be added as needed

 ## Disclaimer